md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/README.md

 For compatibility with the HAM10000 seven-class label space:

-- `AK` and `SCC` are mapped to `akiec`;
+- ISIC 2019 `AK` and `SCC` are mapped to `akiec`; and
-- only samples corresponding to the seven canonical diagnostic classes are retained.
+- only samples corresponding to the seven canonical diagnostic categories are retained.

-The resulting harmonized external evaluation cohort contains:
+The harmonized external evaluation cohort contains:

 **n = 25,331 images**

-This external evaluation is intended to assess model behavior under dataset shift rather than to represent prospective clinical validation.
+The external experiment evaluates model behavior under dataset shift.
+It does not constitute prospective clinical validation.

+> Dataset files are not redistributed through this repository.
+Users must
+> obtain HAM10000 and ISIC 2019 from their authorized public distributions and
+> comply with the corresponding licenses and terms of use.

 ---

 ## Diagnostic Classes

-All downstream analyses use the following canonical seven-class ordering:
+All harmonized analyses use the following canonical seven-class ordering:

 | Code | Diagnostic category |
 |---|---|